beere-lang/beere/README.md

 - **Object-oriented**
 - Clean and **modern** syntax.
-- Fast and optimized in compiler-time
+- Fast and optimized in compile-time
 - **Optional** garbage collector

 # 👽 Socials